idleberg/atom-language-nsis/README.md

 ### Building

-There are currently two ways to build NSIS scripts from within Atom, each of them requiring an additional package to be installed.
+There are currently two ways to build NSIS scripts within Atom, each of them requiring an additional package to be installed.

 Package Dependency                                  | Build Shortcut
 ----------------------------------------------------|---------------